dortania/OpenCore-Install-Guide/find-hardware.md

 * `pciutils`
 * `dmidecode`

-Thankfully most Linux distros will come with these tools already installed
+Below you'll find a list of commands to run in the terminal, thankfully most Linux distros will come with these tools already installed.

 ### CPU Model